 Something you need to realize is just how easily gel coat/fiberglass will oxidize.
 For this reason, consistent application of a quality marine grade wax will be necessary.

-After you have taken the time to pick the best boat buffer and compound your boat to remove all the oxidation, you will need consistent applications of a quality marine wax.
+After you have taken the time to pick the best boat buffer and compound your boat to remove all the oxidation, you will need regular applications of a quality marine wax.

 I assume that anyone looking for the best boat buffer is dealing with some level of fiberglass oxidation or gel coat oxidation.
 I also know that most people grossly underestimate the nature of gel coat when it comes to polishing.
 It is one thing to polish your boat and have it look nice, entirely different to actually perform oxidation removal.
 Most people who attempt to polish their boat will do so with materials and tools far too mild for lasting results.
 Boats really can handle and do require far more pressure, heat, and friction than that of cars.